-- Are you letting your customers help you keep watch on their accounts?
-Do you routinely tell THEM the last place(s) where "they" accessed their online banking account?
-You should!
+- Banks should enlist customers to help them keep watch on their accounts.
+Most banks do NOT routinely tell customers the last place(s) where "they" accessed their online banking account, but they should!
 Build it right into their normal account display once they've logged in. ["What do you mean I last accessed my account six days ago from a high school in Sao Paulo Brazil???"] - This is the web analog of "last login" reporting feature that's common on some traditional mainframe systems for shell users.

-5. Training And Communicating With Your Users
+5. Training And Communicating With Users

-Help Customers To Use The Financial Statements You Provide
+Banks Should Help Customers Use The Financial Statements They Provide

-- Many customers likely never look at the financial statements you provide, and that may be in part because the (necessary) amount of detail may sometimes overwhelm the key "big picture" issues. - While most phishing will get easily caught before routine statements get issued (e.g., the user's account gets completely zero'd), more subtle low-dollar attacks may not. - One thought: prioritize and highlight the important parts of what you tell your users.
+- Many customers likely never look at the financial statements banks provide, and that may be in part because the (necessary) amount of detail may sometimes overwhelm the key "big picture" issues. - While most phishing will get easily caught before routine statements get issued (e.g., the user's account gets completely zero'd), more subtle low-dollar attacks may not. - One thought: banks should prioritize and highlight the salient bits of what they tell their users.
 Odd transactions, relative to their norm?
-Highlight them so they stand out and can receive extra scrutiny by your customer.
+High dollar transactions?
+Other oddities?
+Highlight them so they stand out and can receive extra scrutiny by bank customers.

-You Really Need To Be Communicating With Your Customers; For Some Reason They May Not Trust Stuff Emailed to Them :-)
+Banks Really Need To Be Communicating With Their Customers; For Some Reason Customers May Not Trust Stuff Emailed to Them :-)

-- Do your customers know what to do (and what NOT to do) if they receive phishing email?
-As a matter of due diligence/CYA, have you officially notified your customers about the phishing problem and what they should do if they receive phishing email? - Does your web site have information about phishing? - Are policies in place if a customer reports a phishing event to a customer service person or other bank staff member in person?
+- Do bank customers know what to do (and what NOT to do) if they receive phishing email?
+As a matter of due diligence/CYA, banks should officially notify their customers about phishing problems and what they should do if they receive phishing email. - Bank web sites should have information about phishing. - Are policies in place if a customer reports a phishing event to a customer service person or other bank staff member in person?
 By phone? - Remember: proactive customer education is KEY to killing phishing as a viable attack strategy.